-Enabling LPOSCEN (OSCCON<1>) will disable the normal Timer and Counter modes and enable a timer carry-out wake-up event.
+Enabling LPOSCEN (OSCCON<1>) disables the normal Timer and Counter modes and enables a timer carry-out wake-up event.

-When the CPU enters Sleep mode, the RTC will continue to operate provided the 32 kHz external crystal oscillator is active and the control bits have not been changed.
+When the CPU enters Sleep mode, the RTC continues to operate, provided the 32 kHz external crystal oscillator is active and the control bits have not been changed.
 The TSIDL bit should be cleared to '0' in order for RTC to continue operation in Idle mode.